ymadoff/ryba/shinken/poller/index.coffee.md

 send the results to the scheduler
 Poller modules:

 *   NRPE - Executes active data acquisition for Nagios Remote Plugin Executor agents
 *   SNMP - Executes active data acquisition for SNMP enabled agents
 *   CommandPipe - Receives passive status and performance data from check_mk script, will not process commands

+.
+This module consumes proportionally to the cluster size.
+The limit for one poller is approximatively 1000 checks/s

 ## Dependencies